-These events are the first of two statutory Pre-Application Consultation events ahead of our submission of a planning application later in 2025.
+This is the second, and final, of two Pre-Application Consultation events ahead of our submission of a planning application later in 2025.

 We are seeking your views on the proposals as well as any comments or concerns you may have around the development.